-The newly created Irving S. Ribicoff Fellowship for Post-Graduate Research will be awarded each year to a recent Yale Law School graduate interested in becoming a law teacher.
+The Irving S. Ribicoff Fellowship for Post-Graduate Research is awarded each year to a recent Yale Law School graduate interested in becoming a law teacher.
 The recipient spends a year in residence at the Law School working on a scholarly writing project and preparing for a teaching career in law.
 Any recent Yale Law School graduate is eligible to apply, including those with J.D., LL.M., M.S.L., or other graduate law degrees.
-For more information, contact Associate Dean Barbara Safriet at barbara.safriet@yale.edu.
+A currently enrolled Yale Law student who will graduate before the term of the fellowship commences also may apply.
+The fellow receives a yearly stipend of \$25,000, standard University benefits, and a private, lockable carrel in the Law Library.
+The fellow must be in residence in New Haven during the term of the fellowship.
+The deadline for applications for the 2003-2004 academic year is February 1, 2003.
+For more information, contact Annette Michaels, Director of Graduate Programs, at annette.michaels@yale.edu.